-31. Attendance at School
+32. Attendance at School

-You are required to attend school everyday as part of your VISA requirements.
-If you can't be at school your host family must call the Student Centre.
+You are required to attend school every day as part of your VISA requirements.
+If you can't be at school, your host family must call the Student Centre.
 If you arrive late or become unwell you need to report to the Student Centre.
 You must always stay on school grounds.

-32. What sports or cultural clubs can I join in New Zealand?
+33. What sports or cultural clubs can I join in New Zealand?

 There are many clubs and activities to join in with at Nayland College.
 The more you get involved the more friends you will make.
-Nayland College has the "Daily Notices" which are issued every day and inform all the students what is on in and around school - i.e. where to sign up for sports teams, music groups etc. Make sure you read them every day!
+Nayland College has "Daily Notices" which are emailed and posted on the portal every day.
+These notices inform students regarding what is on in and around school - i.e. where to sign up for sports teams, music groups etc. Make sure you read them every day!